 - A discounted multi-service bundle

-#2 Embrace new dental technology
+Embrace and invest in advanced dental technology

 New dental technology to look into includes:

 - Intraoral scanners: These handheld tools produce high-quality digital scans that create digital dental models, which makes obtaining an oral impression more effortless—for patients and dentists.

 - Digital record-keeping: Eliminating paperwork speeds up processes, improves patient access to files, and reduces office clutter.